These model kits, designed by Nathan Chronister, are your best choice

 flapping-wing flight in nature, instead of ornithopters.
 It has

-information about birds, bats, pterosaurs, insects, and fish.
+information about birds, bats, pterosaurs, insects, and flying fish.